F1248/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 ### Running Post Install patches manually

 If you need to run the patcher manually, you can do so with the app.
-There is no harm in trying to run the Patcher, as without compatible hardware, nothing will be done.
+There's no harm in trying to run the Patcher, as without compatible hardware, nothing will be done.
 You can see below on whether your hardware needs root volume patching or not.

-There is also an option to remove root patches, which may be required in some situations, such as switching GPUs in Mac Pros or using Migration Assistant.
+There's also an option to remove root patches, which may be required in some situations, such as switching GPUs in Mac Pros or using Migration Assistant.

 | Listing Patches | Patching Finished |
 | :--- | :--- |